 Advantages of EDI

 Electronic reporting has many distinct advantages over the paper reporting of workers compensation claims.
-It is an exciting concept that provides the perfect win-win opportunity for insurance carriers, employers and injured workers.

 Electronic reporting saves time

 It takes about six minutes for an experienced worker to key in one paper First Report of Injury.
 This works out to roughly 10 paper claims keyed per hour.
 These same claims can be processed virtually instantaneously with EDI.
 A carrier or self-insured employer can transmit claims immediately.
 There are no delays because of the post office, the weather or handling in the mail room.
 EDI speeds the exchange of information so that claims are reviewed more quickly and thereby better managed.
 This enables injured workers to receive proper care sooner, and then return to work faster.